torbensko/ai-prompt-coder/readme.md

 ## Setting up

-- Install with `yarn add prompt-coder`
+- Install with `yarn add ai-prompt-coder`
 - Create a `rules.prompt` in your root directory.
 A basic file may include:
   ```txt
   -- src/**/*.prompt